jttd3v/evaluations-cebuace-maritime.com.ph/README.md

 ## Contributing

 1. Clone the repository.
-2. Create a virtual environment and install dependencies: `pip install -r requirements.txt`.
+2. On Windows, run `setup.cmd` to create a virtual environment and install dependencies automatically.
+Linux/macOS users can run `pip install -r requirements.txt`.
 3. Copy `.env.example` to `.env` and update the credentials for MySQL and IMAP.
 4. Initialize the database tables: `python -c 'from app import db; db.create_all()'`.
 5. In one terminal run the email collector: `python collector.py`.